Prevailing thermally-pulsing-asymptotic-giant branch stars in the near-infrared rest-frame spectra of distant quiescent galaxies: towards robust galaxy ages and masses: The spectral fits of stacked spectrum

 \section{The spectral fits of stacked spectrum}

-The spectral fits to the stacked spectra were performed using the same delayed-$\tau$ SFH and model configuration as for the individual galaxies (see Table~\ref{ex_tabD:SSP_grid}).
+The spectral fits to the stacked spectra were performed using the same delayed-$\tau$ SFH and model configuration as for the individual galaxies (see Table~\ref{ex_tabG:SSP_grid}).
 The input spectral resolution for the stacks was determined during the stacking process (Section~\ref{sec4.2.1}).
-The best-fit results for $t>$0.4Gyr stacks remain robust when adopting alternative SFHs (e.g., exponentially declining SFH or non-parametric SFH) and different dust attenuation laws (e.g., Milky Way or Large Magellanic Cloud, LMC, extinction curves; \citealt{Fitzpatrick+1999}).
+The best-fit results for stacks remain robust when adopting alternative SFHs (e.g., exponentially declining SFH or non-parametric SFH) and different dust attenuation laws (e.g., Milky Way-type extinction curves; \citealt{Fitzpatrick+1999}). { We further tested the potential impact of the stacking scheme by defining the age bins using BC03- and C09-derived ages instead of M13 ages.
+The resulting stacked spectra yield the same conclusions, with M13 remaining the preferred SPS model.}

-Because only three galaxies fall in the $t \le 0.4$ Gyr bin, masking emission lines and shifting to the rest frame prior to stacking results in limited NIR coverage with numerous absorption features (see Figure~\ref{ext_figF:stack_fit_lt0p4}).
+Because only three { truly young} galaxies fall in the $t \le 0.4$ Gyr { where TP-AGB contributions are not dominant}, masking emission lines and shifting to the rest frame prior to stacking results in limited NIR coverage with numerous absorption features (see Figure~\ref{ext_figG1:stack_fit_lt0p4}).
 A larger sample is required to confirm these results and to identify the NIR features robustly in future work.
 Here, we present only the best-fitting models to the stacked spectrum in this younger bin, after masking the $\sim$2000 \AA\ unidentified features, which we will investigate in future work.

+{ Within the TP-AGB-dominated subsample, galaxies are further divided into two bins of comparable size according to stellar mass (left panels), mass-weighted age (middle panels), and dust attenuation (right panels).
+Figure~\ref{ext_figG2:stack_2bins} shows the corresponding stacked spectra (colored curves) together with the individual spectra (gray curves), compared to the spectrum (purple curve) of D36123 from \cite{Lu+25}.}